 - I will do the work myself if others do not agree to do it.

-- To get the work done, I will listen to a person to understand how he/she wants it to be done.
+- To get the work done, I will listen to a person to understand how they want it to be done.

 - I can get people to voluntarily make commitments and get the work done.3